Columbia University Policies

 a.
 Register all travel with the University’s international travel assistance services – International SOS (ISOS).

 b.
-Maintain a health insurance policy that will also provide coverage outside the U.S. for routine, urgent, and emergent care.
+Maintain a health insurance policy that will also provide coverage outside the U.S. for routine, urgent, and emergent care (such as the Columbia Student Health Insurance Plan).

 4. Complete the Assumption of Risk, Waiver and Release Form, which must be signed by the undergraduate.